 The IFoA presents the charges and evidence to the Panel.
-The Respondent then has the opportunity to answer the charges and call any witnesses before the Panel.
-They may bring their own representative if they wish.
+The IFoA member (the Respondent) then has the opportunity to answer the charges and call any witnesses before the Panel.
+The Respondent may bring their own representative if they wish.

-At the conclusion of the hearing, the Panel shall determine by a simple majority if a charge of misconduct has been established.
-If there is no majority, the charge shall be dismissed.
+At the conclusion of the hearing, the Panel will determine by a simple majority if a charge of misconduct has been established.
+If there is no majority, the charge will be dismissed.
 If the Panel finds misconduct, they can either decide that no sanction is appropriate or impose one or more of the following sanctions:

 - reprimand the Respondent

 - suspend or withdraw any Certificate of the Respondent

 - suspend, exclude or expel the Respondent from membership of the IFoA

 - order the Respondent to complete a period of education, retraining and/or supervised practice.

 If there is a finding of misconduct against the Member, the IFoA will make an application to the Panel for the Member to pay the IFoA’s costs incurred in relation to the matter.

 Determinations will usually be published on this website for five years and published in the Actuary magazine.